 Signs should represent a student organization or individual student in a positive way, as they are a reflection of the individual or group as a whole.
+Postings may not include: nudity, sexually explicit material or content, any alcohol related content, profanity or any negative representation of the College, an organization or individual.
 The postings must reflect the values of the College as embodied in the Student Code of Conduct Preamble.
 Postings should not violate the Adrian College Discrimination and Discriminatory Harassment Policy.